devprashant9/backend-nodejs/README.md

   1. `createWriteStream` opens the fil and closes it after data has been written or `end` is called.
 Writes on internal buffer.
   2. `writeFile and writeFileSync` searches and opens the file and closes it at each call.
 Writes directly on disk.
   3. streams `writes on internal buffer 16kb` which is very fast compared to disk and chunk of data at each instance

+- Introduction to `File Descriptor`

+  1. `Non_Negative Integer` number that represents a file
+  2. assigned by OS when a file is opened and is assigned in incremented order
+  3. usuall starts from 3 because `0, 1 and 2` are assigned to `stdin, stdout and error`
+  4. reading file with the help of file descriptor
+  5. different `modes` associated with file.
+Default is `r` read-mode
+  6. writing file with the help of file descriptor
+  7. making `sync method fast` with the help of `mode`
+  8. implementation of `internal buffer` and making `Sync` fast as stream